Sheriff's deputy, 7 others killed in Mississippi shootings

 (CNN)A sheriff's deputy and seven other people were shot dead overnight in southern Mississippi, authorities said Sunday.

-Authorities identified Lincoln County sheriff's deputy William Durr, 36, as the slain officer according to the Mississippi Bureau of Investigation.
+Authorities identified Lincoln County Sheriff's deputy William Durr, 36, as the slain officer according to the Mississippi Bureau of Investigation.

 The MBI said the shootings started around 11:30 p.m. at an address in Bogue Chitto, where the deputy and three females were found dead.

 Another crime scene was found in Brookhaven, where the bodies of two boys were found.
-A third crime scene is at another address, where a man and a woman were found dead.
+There also was a third crime scene, where a man and a woman were found dead.
 The identities of the other victims are pending notification of next of kin.

-A man identified as Willie Corey Godbolt, 35, of Bogue Chitto was taken into custody and was being treated at a Jackson, Mississippi, hospital, for a gunshot wound, the MBI said.
+A man identified as Willie Godbolt, 35, of Bogue Chitto, was taken into custody and was being treated at a Jackson, Mississippi, hospital, for a gunshot wound, the MBI said.

-Bogue Chitto is an unincoporated part of Lincoln County and Brookhaven is the Lincoln County seat.
+Bogue Chitto is an unincoporated part of Lincoln County and Brookhaven is the Lincoln County seat, about 60 miles south of Jackson.

-The MBI said its agents and Lincoln County sheriff's deputies and the district attorney were investigating.
+The MBI said its agents and Lincoln County Sheriff's deputies and the district attorney were investigating.

 'He was just there'

-News photos shows authorities apprehending and cuffing Godbolt.
+News photos showed authorities apprehending and cuffing Godbolt.

 While he was in custody and awaiting treatment, the suspect spoke to a reporter at The Clarion-Ledger, the daily newspaper based in Jackson.

-In the video and recounted in a story on the paper's website, Godbolt said he had gone to a residence to talk with people there about taking his children home.
+In the video and recounted in a story on the paper's website, Godbolt said he had gone to a residence to talk with his wife, her mother, and her stepfather about taking his children home.

 "Somebody called the officer.
 People that didn't even live at the house.
 That's what they do.
 They intervene.
 It cost him his life.
 I'm sorry."